fxbriol/fxbriol.github.io/_pages/supervision.md

 author_profile: true
 ---

-The favourite part of my job is to supervise research projects and I supervise on BSc, MSc and PhD students as well as postdoctoral researchers and visitors.
+My favourite part of my job is to supervise research projects and I supervise on BSc, MSc and PhD students as well as postdoctoral researchers and visitors.
 Before contacting me about opportunities, please read the page below carefully.

 ## PhD Students